sphere-engine/SRL-Handbook/content/appendix.rst

   * **Time limit exceeded (TLE)** the submission execution took too long.
   * **Runtime error (RE)** the error occurred during program execution.

-    * **NZEC** (Non-Zero Exit Code) main function returned error signal (for example main function in C should return 0)
+    * **NZEC** (Non-Zero Exit Code) main function returned error signal (for example main function in C/C++ should return 0).
-    * **SIGSEGV** the program touched unallocated memory
+    * **SIGSEGV** the program accessed unallocated memory (segmentation fault).
+    * **SIGABRT** the program received abort signal, usually programmer controls it (for example when C/C++ assert function yields false).
+    * **SIGFPE** the floating point error, usually occurs when dividing by 0.
   * **Compilation error (CE)** the error occurred during compilation or syntax validation in interpreter.
   * **Internal error (IE)** the error occurred on the serivice side.
 One of the possible reasons can be poorly designed test case judge or master judge.

-**Runtime errors**

 .. note::
-  The Integral error covers wide area of errors thus in the near future we will introduce another type of error for judge and master judge errors.
+  The Internal error covers wide area of errors (including server errors) thus in the near future we will introduce another type of error for judge and master judge errors.

 To ilustrate errors consider again the following example: